Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-When composing the operations implemented with different primitives, there is an important step: switching between the primitives.
-This switching often requires a second party in the CML frameworks, i.e., either the data owner, the second non-colluding cloud, or a CSP.
+When composing the confidential versions of operations implemented with different primitives, there is an important step: switching computation flows between the primitives.
+This switching often requires a second party in the CML frameworks, i.e., either the data owner, the second non-colluding cloud, or a CSP to achieve better performance.

-\textbf{HE to GC.} Switching from a HE component to a GC component involves a second server (e.g., a CSP) in the framework.
-A straightforward approach is to include a data decryption circuit inside a garbled circuit, however, this is super-expensive \cite{niko13}.
-A more practical strategy \cite{niko13,niko13sp,sharma19} is to have the party holding the encrypted data, denoted $P_A$, to mask it homomorphically and send it to the second party, $P_B$ for decryption.
+\textbf{HE to/from GC.} Switching from a HE component to a GC component involves a second server (e.g., a CSP) in the framework.
+A straightforward approach would be including a data decryption circuit inside a garbled circuit to be evaluated by the two parties.
+However, such an approach is super-expensive \cite{niko13}.
+A more practical strategy \cite{niko13,niko13sp,sharma19} is to have the party holding the encrypted data, denoted $P_A$, mask it homomorphically before sending it to the second party, $P_B$ for decryption.
 The second party constructs the desired garbled circuit, where the first step of the garbled circuit is de-masking the data with inputs: the decrypted masked data from $P_B$ and the mask from $P_A$.

-\textbf{SecSh to GC.} Switching from a SecSh component to a GC component is straightforward in a two-party architecture.
-The two random shares in possession of the two parties can be their respective private inputs to the desired garbled circuits \cite{mohassel17,sharma19}.
+\textbf{SecSh to/from GC.} Switching from a SecSh component to a GC component is straightforward in a two-party architecture.
+The two random shares in possession of the two parties can be their respective private inputs to the desired garbled circuits \cite{mohassel17,sharma19, riazi18}.
+Similarly, switching from GC to SecSh involves evaluating the GC and randomly distributing the output to two parties \cite{riazi18}.

 \textbf{SecSh to/from HE.} A switch from randomized secret sharing to a HE component needs two involved parties to encrypt their respective shares.
 Then, one of the parties homomorphically reconstructs the protected value from the shares.
-Similarly, a switch from a HE component to a randomized secret sharing protocol includes a masking mechanism (homomorphic noise addition) similar to the HE-to-GC switch.
+Similarly, a switch from a HE component to a randomized secret sharing protocol includes a masking mechanism (homomorphic noise addition) similar to the HE-to-GC switch discussed above.
 These two switches are relevant in the AHE-based multiplicative triplet generation protocol for randomized secret sharing \cite{mohassel17,demmler15}.